 Forty percent (40%) of voters now believe that Congress is too liberal while 39% believe it is too conservative.
 Five months ago, when the new Congress took office, voters were also evenly divided.
 In between, they have generally seen Congress as more liberal than the nation (see topline trends).

-Just 28% now believe it is even somewhat likely that Congress will successfully address the major issues facing the nation before the 2020 elections.
-That’s up two points from a month ago but down four from two months ago (see topline trends).
+Just 29% now believe it is even somewhat likely that Congress will successfully address the major issues facing the nation before the 2020 elections.
+Fourteen percent (14%) think meaningful action is Very Likely.
+A ScottRasmussen.com survey found that 62% consider meaningful Congress action unlikely.

-House Speaker Nancy Pelosi is viewed favorably by 39% of voters and unfavorably by 46%.
-Her numbers have been bouncing around a bit lately in contrast to the very stable job approval ratings for President Trump.
+House Speaker Nancy Pelosi is viewed favorably by 41% of voters and unfavorably by 46%.

-The national survey of 1,003 Registered Voters was conducted May 1-2, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
-It has a 3.1 percentage point Margin of Error with a 95% level of confidence.
+The national survey of 1,000 Registered Voters was conducted July 2-3, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology and a Demographic Profile of the sample).
+Results from the full sample have +/-3.1 Margin of Sampling Error with a 95% level of confidence.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).